status-im/status-mobile/doc/IDE_SETUP.md

 ### Start and connect the REPL

-1. Open the `status-react` folder.
+1. Open the `status-mobile` folder.
 1. Start [Status development](STARTING_GUIDE.md#development) (Starting the `run-clojure` and `run-metro` jobs in split view in the VS Code integrated terminal works great.)
 1. Run the VS Code command: **Calva: Connect to a running REPL Server in the project**
    1. Select the project type `shadow-cljs`